(Photo by Walt Disney Studios Motion Pictures / © Marvel / courtesy Everett Collection)

 Young Tom Holland has only been in the public sphere for less than a decade, but it’s been a momentous one.
 He was recognized an immediate potential star with his debut The Impossible, the dramatization of a family swept away by the 2004 Indian Ocean tsunami.
 In 2015, he was announced as the new Peter Parker, with Spider-Man swinging over into the Marvel Cinematic Universe.
 He made his debut in Captain America: Civil War, with Peter’s wide-eyed sincerity a standout character trait against the superhero mayhem.
 Holland carried through with two of his own Spider-Man movies and emotional appearances in Infinity War and Endgame.

-Playing Spidey must take up a lot of on-camera time, because Holland’s non-Marvel work recently has been all voices in recent films like Spies in Disguise, Dolittle, and Onward.
-Recently, he released Netflix thriller The Devil All the Time, and is currently filming the Uncharted movie as Nathan Drake.
-Before that adaptation hits, we look at Tom Holland movies by Tomatometer!
+Playing Spidey must take up significant on-camera time, as a lot of Holland’s recent non-Marvel work has been voices in films like Spies in Disguise, Dolittle, and Onward.
+Beyond that, he also kept busy right on through the pandemic, releasing three films — The Devil All the Time, Chaos Walking, and Cherry, the latter of which re-teamed him with Avengers directors Joe and Anthony Russo — and he not only has another Spider-Man movie scheduled for late 2021, but he’s also currently filming the Uncharted movie as Nathan Drake.
+The young star is officially a quarter-century old now, and to celebrate, we look at all Tom Holland movies by Tomatometer!

 Critics Consensus: Dolittle may be enough to entertain very young viewers, but they deserve better than this rote adaptation's jumbled story and stale humor.